strowk/synf/readme.md

 # synf - hot reload for MCP servers

+`synf` dan help you developing MCP server by hot reloading it on file changes.

-`synf` is command line tool supporting development of MCP servers by working as a stdio proxy between MCP client and server and hot-reloading the server by rebuilding/restarting and refreshing the states (such as sending list_changed notifications).
+`synf dev` command proxies stdio transport between MCP client and server and hot-reloads the server by rebuilding/restarting and refreshing the states (such as sending list_changed notifications).

 ## Development